TritonDataCenter/sdcadm/README.md

 identified by CN1\_UUID, and the other CN identified by CN2\_UUID.

-If you need to create a cluster of 5 instances, you just need to pass a couple additional CN UUIDs to this command.
+If you need to create a cluster of 5 instances, you just need to pass a couple additional CN UUIDs to this command together with the `--members=4` argument.

 Once the binder instances have been configured, and all of them have joined the *"cluster"*, manatee and moray will be restarted to begin using this